Creating a Secret Sacred Space: Small and Inconspicuous Altar Ideas

 4. Altar-in-a-Box

 For those short on space or privacy, a portable altar is a fantastic option.
 A small wooden box (like my Celtic-inspired designs) can house candles, stones, and other tools, ready to pull out when you need a moment of focus.
 When closed, it looks like simple decor or a keepsake box.
+Another great idea is a mini altar!
+I just created a line of travel altars, and the mini is great for travel or for those who want to keep their practice quiet enough to keep in a drawer.

 5. Bathroom Rituals